What’s Happening Overview

 BACK TO TOP

 ACTIVE DAY OUT

-Kick off the day with fresh fruit or a fresh squeezed juice at Edible Arrangements on Hunter Street on at the Juice It Up! on Weber Avenue.
-If you biked down, the best place to lock your bike is on the Cinema Plaza across from the Cold Stone Creamer.
-Or, if you need a caffeine boost to start the day, bike racks are also located outside Freedom Coffee which also has juice, muffins, and free wi-fi.
+Kick off the day with fresh fruit or a fresh squeezed juice at Edible Arrangements on Hunter Street or at the Juice It Up! on Weber Avenue.
+If you biked down, the best place to lock your bike is at the Cinema Plaza across from the Cold Stone Creamery.
+Or, if you need a caffeine boost to start the day, bike racks are also located outside Freedom Coffee which has juice, muffins, and free WiFi.